Stocks up, fear down on Wall Street despite Ukraine invasion | Business | Journal Gazette

 Prices for everything from stocks to Bitcoin have been swinging sharply with the uncertainty about Russia and Ukraine, but the market's brightest spotlight has perhaps been on oil and natural gas.
 Russia is one of the world's largest producers of both oil and gas, and European consumers are particularly reliant on it.

-Oil prices fell on both sides of the Atlantic, a day after they briefly topped $100 per barrel amid worries that the conflict and upcoming sanctions could disrupt supplies.
-Benchmark U.S. crude slipped 1.7%, to $91.13 per barrel.
-Brent crude, the international standard, fell 1.7%, to $93.69.
+Oil prices fell on both sides of the Atlantic, a day after they briefly topped $100 per barrel amid worries the conflict and upcoming sanctions could disrupt supplies.
+Benchmark U.S. crude slipped 1.3%, to $91.59 per barrel.
+Brent crude, the international standard, fell 1.2%, to $97.93.

 “We’re not going to do anything which causes an unintended disruption to the flow of energy, as the global economic recovery is still underway,” Deputy National Economic Council Director Daleep Singh said Thursday.